Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Co-Design of Future Mobility Systems

-We design the public transit infrastructure by considering its service frequency, introduced in \cref{sec:traveltime}.
-Specifically, we assume the service frequency $\freqTrain$ to scale linearly with the size of the train fleet $\numberFleetTrain$ as
+The public transit \gls{abk:mdpi} comprises the selection of the labeled network on which to operate, now resumed in the choice of fleet size for the subway system.
+Specifically, we assume the service frequency~$\freqTrain$ to scale monotonically with the size of the train fleet~$\numberFleetTrain$.
+In the linear case, one has: